The 30 Best Books About Road Trips

 Over the years, we’ve researched books set in many different locations for our Read Around the World and Read Around the USA reading challenges.
 Along the way, however, we’ve discovered that some of our favorite books are those that focus on the journey rather than the destination.
-With that in mind, we’ve compiled a list of the best fiction books about road trips.
+With that in mind, we’ve compiled a list of fiction where characters take a road trip.

 road to a mountain with three books